 Later, the instrument was fully restored by Bernard

-masked by stretched canvases of the same tone as the walls.
+choir, masked by stretched canvases of the same tone as

-Only 2 platforms of tin pipes that make up the bass of the
+the walls.
+Only 2 platforms of tin pipes that make up the

-plunging view of the choir, which is a very comfortable
+the keyboards, a plunging view of the choir, which is a